CohenArthur/internship_report_2022/report.md

 To understand at which level these plugins operate, one needs to understand how compilers typically work.
 First, the user's code, written in their favorite language, gets parsed and translated into an abstract syntax tree (AST).
 This tree represents the program in a different way, assigning each programming operation (addition, function call, creation of a variable...) to a type of "node" inside the compiler.
 This AST is then lowered to an internal, high level intermediate representation (HIR).
 This process usually involve various passes such as name resolving, disambiguation or macro expansion.
 The HIR, usually more detailed than the AST, gets through another set of transformations: type-checking, some optimisations, some lints, errors for the user about their mistakes, warnings...
 Finally, this HIR is lowered to a low-level intermediate representation.
 Of course, all compilers are different: `rustc` lowers its HIR to MIR (mid-level intermediate representation) before lowering it to LLVM IR (`LLVM`'s intermediate representation), while, GCC compilers usually lower their HIR to GCC's intermediate language, `GENERIC` or `TREE`.
 This low-level representation is then optimized, analyzed, maybe inlined... and gets finally transformed into assembly language.

 GCC plugins operate on `GIMPLE`, a subset of the `GENERIC` representation used by all GCC compilers.
 Simply put, this means that GCC plugins written to target C programs such as the Linux kernel can also be used for all languages present in the GCC project.
 With `gccrs`, they could also be used for Rust programs, enabling even more safety than what the language already offers.
-Open Source Security, which has already written numerous of these plugins, aims to use them for upcoming Rust drivers in the Linux kernel, as the language is currently being integrated in the operatin system with the Rust-for-Linux project ([*link*][6]).
+Open Source Security, which has already written numerous of these plugins, aims to use them for upcoming Rust drivers in the Linux kernel, as the language is currently being integrated in the operating system with the Rust-for-Linux project ([*link*][6]).

 Embecosm, on the other hand, is a compiler company: They are tasked with integrating the GCC and LLVM projects for various customer architectures, or even new architectures entirely.
 The company's engineers have intimate knowledge of these compilers and help guide the `gccrs` project in the right direction by providing management and feedback.
 Furthermore, the company is extremely interested in the Rust language, providing support, training, and contributing to its existing implementation whenever possible.

-_FIXME_: Add more on Embecosm?

-2. People interested in funding the project maybe?
-3. Rust-for-Linux!

 [6]: https://github.com/Rust-for-Linux